erikdubois/Archi3/README.md

 In the installation folder is all the data, explanations and scripts for you to have a great working environment but not directly a desktop environment.

+I do not work with a display manager.
+Xorg and I3 provide all the display you will ever need.

 I suggest you read up to better understand what a tiling window manager is but is really great once you have mastered the most important shortcuts.

 https://i3wm.org/